What is Britten Pears Arts?

 Where do we process data?

-Snape Maltings and its subsidiaries process data at our registered offices and (under contract) at the sites of data processors and third parties appointed by us.
+In addition to the processing of data done by employees of Britten Pears Arts and its subsidiaries, we also appoint data processors and third parties.
 Examples of third party data processors we use include our box office system, our postal mailing house, delivery companies, our email delivery system, our online analytics software and our accommodation booking system.

 We apply UK data protection law to our processing and instruct all third parties to do the same.